JhoenDev/NLP-Fake-News-Detector/README.md

 # NLP-Fake-News-Detector
-A project-based course for Fake News Detection with Machine Learning proctored by Prof. Ryan Ahmed, with the following objectives:
+A project for Fake News Detection with Machine Learning proctored by Prof. Ryan Ahmed, with the following objectives:

 1. Apply python libraries to import and visualize datasets
 2. Perform exploratory data analysis and plot word-cloud